 Each host in a network and all interfaces of a router have a logical address called the IP address.
 All hosts in a network are grouped in a single IP address range which is called its net or subnet and each host having a unique address from that range.
 Each network has a different address range and routers that operate on layer 3 connect these different networks.

-As IP receives segments from TCP or UDP, it adds a header with source IP address and destination IP address amongst other information.
+As IP receives segments from TCP or UDP, it adds a header with source IP address and destination IP address among other information.
 This PDU is called a packet.
 When a router receives a packet, it looks at the destination address in the header and forwards it towards the destination network.
 The packet may need to go through multiple routers before it reaches the destination network.
-Each router it has to go through is called a hop.
+Each router it has to go through called a hop.

-The IP address fields in the IP header play a very important role in sending a data through different hops.
+The IP address fields in the IP header play a very important role in sending data through different hops.
 In fact, IP addresses are so important in a network that the next Chapter is entirely dedicated to IP Address.
 Following is IPv4 header and its important fields:-

 Figure 1-12 IPv4 Header

 There are two versions of the Internet Protocol(Version 6 and Version 4).
 Version 4 is the most used version in today networking.
 Figure 1-12 shows the header structure of IPv4.
 The following fields make up the header:-